ogghst/grownode/docs/tutorials/ubuntu1804_2004_advanced.md

 - run Eclipse using the command `eclipse` from a terminal, or by using the Eclipse icon in your desktop (if you created it)

 - at the first start, Eclipse will ask for the default workspace folder.
 If you followed these instructions, select the `esp` folder inside your home and then click on "Launch"
-> you may also select "Use this as the default..." if you are going to use Eclipse only for Grownode
+> you may also select "Use this as the default..." if you are going to use Eclipse only for GrowNode

 ### Step 2: Installing the ESP-IDF plugin for Eclipse